 shape in a total commitment of herself.
 As a result, a religious family was born.

 Later on, some of them would make an arduous journey from France to India to undertake

 the task of educating the girls from 1842.

 Claudine's ideal was to make God known and loved by means of Christian education

 in all social milieus.
 This ideal remains the aim of the congregation whose preference,

 inherited from the Foundress, is for the young and among these the poor.

-Women of faith in God, themselves and others who would live their lives in the light
+Women who have faith in God, in themselves and in others, who would live their lives in the light

-Women whose very presence anywhere would exude goodness and touch other lives
+Women whose very presence anywhere would exude goodness and touch other lives, and,

 To be courteous, but without any affectation in their manner, tone of voice, deportment